-For each patient, the safety event reporting period begins at the time of the patient's informed consent, which is obtained prior to the patient's registration in the study, and lasts through the end of the observation period of the study; a report must be submitted to Pfizer Safety (or its designated representative) for any of the types of safety events listed in the table above occurring during this period.
+For each patient, the safety event reporting period begins at the time of the patient's first dose of this product, and lasts through the end of the observation period of the study, which must include at least 28 calendar days following the last administration of a drug under study; a report must be submitted to Pfizer Safety (or its designated representative) for any of the types of safety events listed in the table above occurring during this period.
 If a patient was administered a drug under study on the last day of the observation period, then the reporting period should be extended for 28 calendar days following the end of observation.

-If the investigator becomes aware of a SAE occurring at any time after completion of the study and s/he considers the serious AE to be related to a Pfizer product, the SAE also must be reported to Pfizer Safety.
+If the investigator becomes aware of a SAE occurring at any time after completion of the study and s/he considers the SAE to be related to this product, the SAE also must be reported to Pfizer Safety.